 Film Promotion Challenges In The Digital World

-We embarked on analysing the status quo and breaking down what steps distributors, filmmakers, producers and entertainment content producers in general can take to cut through the noise in trying to bring their content in front of the relevant audiences.
-The final result is Winning Your Audiences.
-Movie Marketing in the Connected World- an ebook filled with case studies and actionable insights driven from our activity at Gruvi.
+We embarked on analyzing the status quo and breaking down what steps distributors, filmmakers, producers, and entertainment content producers, in general, can take to cut through the noise in trying to bring their content in front of the relevant audiences.
+The final result is Winning Your Audience.
+Movie Marketing in the Connected World - an ebook filled with case studies and actionable insights driven by our activity at Gruvi.
 The entire ebook is available to download for free on our website:

-Christine Eloy is the Managing Director of Europa Distribution - an association of European producers that focuses on supporting the industry in these tough times through workshops, conferences, as well as lobbying and information dissemination.
-We talked about the challenges faced by the sector and the discussion promptly turned to the known culprits: too much competition in the cinema, strong competition from outside of the cinema, the difficulties in navigating the always changing online medium.
-In Europe, as expected, these issue also take an institutional dimension.
-While there are more EU programs than ever dedicated to distribution support, Christine decried a lack of connection between policy makers and the industry.
-A good example of this are the initiatives such as the Digital Single Market, which are attempting to review and rewrite copyright laws within the Eurozone (we discussed in more detail some of the proposed measures here).
+Christine Eloy is the Managing Director of Europa Distribution - an association of European producers that focuses on supporting the industry in these tough times through workshops, conferences, as well as lobbying, and information dissemination.
+We talked about the challenges faced by the sector and the discussion promptly turned to the known culprits: too much competition in the cinema, strong competition from outside of the cinema, and the difficulties in navigating the always-changing online medium.
+In Europe, as expected, this issue also takes an institutional dimension.
+While there are more EU programs than ever dedicated to distribution support, Christine decried a lack of connection between policymakers and the industry.
+A good example of this is the initiatives such as the Digital Single Market, which are attempting to review and rewrite copyright laws within the Eurozone (we discussed in more detail some of the proposed measures here).

 All of these factors force the industry into a survival mindset, but there is still plenty of hope and, along with the pressures, there are plenty of new opportunities for intrepid companies to look into.
 We will explore the available solutions on a theoretical level first.

-Being different is the very currency of indies but the adherence to mainstream ideas of success is already posing a major threat to their future.
-So the key to successfully ride the movie industry disruption wave is to accept that gains are obtained over a longer period of time and focus should be on long tail economics.
+Being different is the very currency of the indies but the adherence to mainstream ideas of success is already posing a major threat to their future.
+So the key to successfully riding the movie industry disruption wave is to accept that gains are obtained over a longer period of time and the focus should be on long-tail economics.

-While the methods and strategies we suggest in this paper can be applied for all movies, our focus is on films that are made as both an artistic and a financial investment.
+While the methods and strategies we suggest in this paper can be applied to all movies, our focus is on films that are made as both an artistic and financial investment.
 They are films that are made with an expectation for a multinational (if not international) audience.